Three Creek Sno Park is one of more than a dozen snow parks (also spelled sno-parks) in central Oregon.

 Three Creek Sno Park is 50 minutes (33 miles) from Bend and 20 minutes (10 miles) from Sisters.

-It is accessible via 3 Creeks Lake Road (NF 16), which is maintained and plowed regularly, but you should not attempt to drive this road in the winter without snow-worthy tires and 4-wheel drive.
+It is accessible via Three Creeks Lake Road (NF 16), which is maintained and plowed regularly, but you should not attempt to drive this road in the winter without snow-worthy tires and 4-wheel drive.

 Three Creeks Lake Road going to Three Creek sno park.